AddChew/PulseSensor/README.md

 #### Run from web browser
 This method does not require any prior setup (i.e. you do not need to have Python or Anaconda installed on your computer).
 1. Navigate to [Pulse Sensor](https://the-pulse-sensor.herokuapp.com/).
-(No longer working as Heroku no longer provides free hosting services)
+(Does not work anymore as Heroku no longer provides free hosting services)

 #### Run from source code
 This set of instructions assumes that you already have anaconda prompt installed on your computer.